 Built in 1930, the Flynn Theatre on Main Street was first designed for vaudeville performances and eventually shifted to a movie theater.
 Over the years, the building fell into disrepair but was restored in the 1980s.
 Today, the Flynn is a popular performing arts center, showcasing musical performances, stand-up comedy, and classic Broadway shows.
 Lewis says The Flynn Ghost is said to appear when volunteers are working late installing lights high above the seats on the catwalk.
 The theory is that the ghost is protective of volunteers because he doesn’t want them to take a tumble and end up like him.

 Shanty on the Shore

-Learn more about Burlington’s haunted history from Queen City Ghostwalk.
+Learn more about the most haunted places in Burlington in the Queen City Ghostwalk